zphixon/stones/README.md

 ##Specification

-Instrunctions in `stones` are carried out by moving colored stones around in a hypothetical `field`.
+Instructions in `stones` are carried out by moving colored stones around in a hypothetical `field`.
 Each color of stone has a separate purpose, and each movement a stone can carry out has a separate effect.
 For example, the purple stone is for control flow.
 If you move the purple stone up by one unit, it